danmayer/coverband/README.md

 ## Example Output

 Since Coverband is [Simplecov](https://github.com/colszowka/simplecov) output compatible it should work with any of the `SimpleCov::Formatter`'s available.
-The output below is produced using the default Simplecov HTML formater.
+The output below is produced using the default Simplecov HTML formatter.

 Index Page
 ![image](https://raw.github.com/danmayer/coverband/master/docs/coverband_index.png)